Prefectural road: Designation

+Most usually end at another prefectural road, or national route, or occasionally at or very close to a Japan Railway station.

+Signage and numbering

 Prefectural roads are marked with a blue hexagon, with the number centered.
-Most usually end at another prefectural road, or national route, or occasionally at or very close to a Japan Railway station.

-If a prefectural road does cross into another prefecture, even if for a few hundred feet, its number is not reused by the prefecture it crosses into.
 Numbers are used only once in each prefecture, regardless of where the road begins or ends.
-However, there are some major roads running through several prefectures which have the same number in all prefectures involved.
-For example, the "Sano-Koga line" (Sano-Koga-sen, 佐野古河線) that connects Sano city in Tochigi prefecture and Koga city in Ibaraki prefecture is continually designated as prefectural road 9 in all four prefectures it runs through, namely Tochigi, Gunma, Saitama and Ibaraki.
+If a prefectural road crosses into another prefecture, its number is not necessarily reused by the prefecture it crosses into, but many prefectural roads running through multiple prefectures are coordinated to share a number.
+For example, the "Fuchū-Sagamihara Line" (fuchuu-sagamihara-sen, 府中相模原線), which connects Fuchū City in Tokyo and Sagamihara City in Kanagawa Prefecture, starts as Tokyo also translated as 'Metropolitan' Road 20 but ends as Kanagawa Prefectural Road 525, while the "Sano-Koga line" (sano-koga-sen, 佐野古河線), which connects Sano City in Tochigi Prefecture and Koga City in Ibaraki Prefecture, is continually designated as Prefectural Road 9 in all four prefectures it runs through, namely Tochigi, Gunma, Saitama and Ibaraki.